yusufgurdogan/bademvault/README.md

 The application is broken into a few separate pieces:

-- [NanoVault](https://github.com/cronoh/nanovault) - The main wallet application (UI + Seed Generation/Block Signing/Etc).
+- [BademVault](https://github.com/bademcurrency/bademvault) - The main wallet application (UI + Seed Generation/Block Signing/Etc).
-- [NanoVault-Server](https://github.com/cronoh/nanovault-server) - Serves the Wallet UI and brokers public communication between the wallet and the Nano Node.
+- [BademVault-Server](https://github.com/bademcurrency/bademvault-server) - Serves the Wallet UI and brokers public communication between the wallet and the Badem Node.
-- [NanoVault-WS](https://github.com/cronoh/nanovault-ws) - Websocket server that receives new blocks from the Nano node and sends them in real time to the wallet ui.
+- [BademVault-WS](https://github.com/bademcurrency/bademvault-ws) - Websocket server that receives new blocks from the Badem node and sends them in real time to the wallet ui.

 # Development Prerequisites